-Loans Held For Sale
+Loans Held for Sale

 The Company originates mortgage loans to be sold.
 At the time of origination, the acquiring bank has already been determined and the terms of the loan, including the interest rate, have already been set by the acquiring bank allowing the Company to originate the loan at fair value.
 Mortgage loans are generally sold within 30 days of origination.
 Loans held for sale are carried at the lower of cost or fair value.
 Gains or losses recognized upon the sale of the loans are determined on a specific identification basis.
 The Company does not sell residential mortgage loans with recourse other than obligations under standard representations and warranties or for fraud.
 These obligations relate to loan performance for the life of the loan.
 The amount of loans repurchased since the inception of the program is not considered to be material, and therefore, no reserve has been required.
-At December 31, 2020, loans held for sale included loans at its Hugo, Oklahoma branch that it had entered into an agreement to sell to AmeriState Bank in Atoka, Oklahoma.